The 5 Best Credit Cards for Dining Out

 These are my picks for the top credit cards to use when dining out.

-Chase offers several different cards that earn points in its Ultimate Rewards program, but their Sapphire cards earn double points for charges at restaurants.
-Those with the standard card can redeem points for gift cards or cash back at a rate of one cent in value per point.
-While there is no annual fee for the standard Sapphire card, I carry the Sapphire Preferred for several reasons.
-Despite its $95 annual fee (waived the first year), Preferred card holders receive a 7% bonus on their points each year, making each meal worth 2.14 points.
-Additionally, Preferred cardholders receive double points all travel expenses, and triple points when travel is booked through Chase’s web site.
-Finally, the Preferred card has no foreign transaction fees and cardmembers have the option to redeem points for miles with some airlines or points with hotel chains.
+Chase offers several different cards that earn points in its Ultimate Rewards program, but their Sapphire Preferred card earns double points for charges at restaurants.
+I carry the Sapphire Preferred for several reasons.
+Despite its $95 annual fee (waived the first year), Preferred card holders receive double points on all travel expenses, and 20% off travel when redeeming travel through their website.
+The card also offers a 1:1 point transfer to partner programs.
+Finally, the Preferred card has no foreign transaction fees.

 Without a doubt, most consumers will save money when they prepare their meals at home.
 Nevertheless, I find a frugal night out to be a needed respite from our family's normal routine of cooking and cleaning.
 By using all available coupons and discounts, and by choosing the best credit card to pay for your dining expenses, you can have affordable meals that ultimately lead to valuable rewards.